 The story of the periodic table begins long before the modern version we know today.
 In the early 19th century, chemists began to recognize patterns in the properties of elements and sought ways to organize them.
 One of the earliest attempts was by Johann Wolfgang Döbereiner, who in 1829 observed that some elements could be grouped into triads based on similar chemical properties and atomic weights.

-However, the most significant breakthrough came from Dmitri Mendeleev in 1869.
-Mendeleev arranged elements in order of increasing atomic weight and noticed that elements with similar properties appeared at regular intervals.
+Still, the most significant breakthrough came from Dmitri Mendeleev in 1869.
+Which means mendeleev arranged elements in order of increasing atomic weight and noticed that elements with similar properties appeared at regular intervals.
 He created a table that not only organized known elements but also predicted the existence and properties of undiscovered elements.
 Mendeleev's periodic table was revolutionary because it left gaps for these predicted elements, which were later discovered and filled, validating his approach.

 Essential Concepts